-Informed by one of the most poignantly tragic disasters of our time, Aberfan is a new, full length contemporary composition that uses excerpts of melody and lyric from a folk song my mother wrote following the tragedy.
-Music will be presented both in performance and installation with black & white photographs taken by Life photojournalist IC Rapoport, who went to Aberfan to “photograph the psychic mess”.
+Informed by one of the most poignant, tragic disasters of our time, Aberfan is a full length contemporary composition that uses excerpts of melody and lyric from a folk song my mother wrote following the tragedy.
+Music will be presented both in a live performance and immersive installation with black & white photographs taken by Life photojournalist IC Rapoport, who went to Aberfan to “photograph the psychic mess”.

 I am seeking support to fund the recording and presentation of this project.